 RACQ

-RACQ provides assistance for wheelchair or mobility scooters.
-RACQ provides this service as a community service and therefore the caller does not need to be a member, hold a roadside product nor does their wheelchair/mobility scooter need to be registered.
-This means you’ll be covered automatically moving forward in case you ever need assistance.
+RACQ assists with wheelchairs or mobility scooters.
+RACQ provides this service as a community service, and therefore, the caller does not need to be a member or hold a roadside product, nor does their wheelchair/mobility scooter need to be registered.
+This means you’ll be covered automatically in case you need assistance.

 For flat batteries.
-RACQ service will consist of testing the battery to determine if it will hold a charge or if a new battery is required.
-If recharging is required, the patrol will connect the battery to the user’s charging facility.
-If a replacement is required, the user will need to arrange this through the usual supplier.
-RACQ do not collect, deliver or install these batteries.
+RACQ service will test the battery to determine if it will hold a charge or if a new battery is required.
+The patrol will connect the battery to the user’s charging facility if recharging is required.
+If a replacement is required, the user must arrange this through the usual supplier.
+RACQ does not collect, deliver or install these batteries.

 Contact RACQ on 13 19 05